ozkary/sp-addin-todo/runbook.md

 ### Create a process flow with Power Automate
 - From the list view, click on Automate, Power Automate, create flow
-- Select When a new item is added in SharePointm complete a custom action
+- Select When a new item is added in SharePoint complete a custom action
 - Review the permissions and press continue
 - Confirm the site and list names
 - Add a new step